 Not Your “Same Old, Same Old” Group Piano Class

-Group piano classes don’t need to be an arduous task on your part.
+Group piano classes don’t need to be an arduous planning project on your part.
 They also don’t need to be a weekly occurrence.
 Consider the following ideas for adding group classes to your piano teaching studio:

 1. Piano Rock Band– if you have the set-up, combine 4 students of similar ability and teach them one popular lead sheet during the group class.
 You’ll need at least 2 keyboards or pianos (they share like a duet).
 Have them play as an ensemble once they’ve learned their parts.
 Two students play the bass line, the other two take the melody line.
 Songs like Coldplay’s Clocks are amazing in situations like this.
 If your group meets often enough to polish their pieces, have them perform at your recital for a real “wow” moment.